hbaier/docker-soapysdr/README.md

 # docker-soapysdr
 [![GitHub Workflow Status][badge_build_image]][badge_build_link] [![Docker Pulls][badge_docker_pull_image]][badge_docker_pull_link]

-Use a SoapySDRServer ([Soapy SDR](https://github.com/pothosware/SoapyRemote/wiki) remote support) within a Docker container.
+Use a SoapySDRServer (as a part of [SoapyRemote](https://github.com/pothosware/SoapyRemote/wiki)) within a Docker container.

 ## Usage
 Start the server in the background: